+We started looking into alternative septic systems that didn’t need a large leach field.
 We decided to install a Multi-Flo system, and almost twenty years later it’s still working great.
 (How often do you sing the praises of a septic tank??)

 We do zero actual maintenance ourselves.
 The installer has a scheduled maintenance service where they come out twice a year to inspect and maintain the unit.
 They also refill the the chlorinator with chlorine tablets.
 And, of course, we have the system pumped every four years.

 If you’re building a new home in the country, you’ll most likely need to put in a septic system.
 Usually, the first thing you need is a percolation test.
 The perc test will indicate whether a house can be built on the site, and it also usually limits the number of bedrooms in the home.
 (Number of bedrooms = expected number people living in the house = expected amount of waste the septic system will need to handle.)